 - the family is experiencing challenging or complex situations and their needs cannot be met by other approved child care services.

 Why is IHC changing?

-Departmental data shows around 40 per cent of the families accessing IHC are unaware of the fees services are charging because they are being fully subsidised by the Government.
-Fees range from $15 an hour to $108 an hour but the average fee is around $25 (when fully subsidised fees are excluded).
+Departmental data showed around 40 per cent of the families accessing IHC were unaware of the fees services were charging because they were being fully subsidised by the Government.
+Fees ranged from $15 an hour to $108 an hour but the average fee was around $25 (when fully subsidised fees were excluded).
 Fee variability can be due to a range of factors, including a broader provision of services than the early childhood education and care that this subsidy funds/supports.

-The refined IHC will be targeted to children and families who need the care the most, focusing on early childhood education but ensuring that the program is affordable and sustainable.
+The refined IHC is targeted to children and families who need the care the most, focusing on early childhood education but ensuring that the program is affordable and sustainable.

-What are the key elements of the refined IHC service type?
+What are the key elements of the IHC service type?

-Key elements of the new IHC service type include:
+Key elements of the IHC service type include:

 - a $25.48 family hourly rate cap (indexed annually)

 - a renewed focus on early childhood education and care

 - qualification requirement for educators – as a minimum, Certificate III in a relevant course